-A noindex represents a tag that can be placed on a website page in order to avoid its visibility in the search engine results.
-It is used to have control over the indexed pages of a website and it can be easily done by placing a piece of code on the page, such as a meta tag or an HTTP response header.
+A noindex represents a tag that can be placed on a website page in order to exclude it from search engine results.
+It is used to have more control over the indexed pages of a website and it can be easily done by placing a piece of code on the page, such as a meta tag or an HTTP response header.

 What is a noindex tag?

-A noindex represents a meta tag that can be easily added on a website in order to exclude specific pages from being indexed by search engines.
+A noindex tag represents a meta tag that can be easily added to a website in order to exclude specific pages from being indexed by search engines.

 Why should a website use a noindex tag?